aplsimple/SamLoyd/misc/gluedcycles/README.md

 The puzzle can be run so:

-    tclsh gluedcycles.tcl ?LEVEL?
+    tclsh gluedcycles.tcl ?LEVEL? ?DIFFICULTY?

+where:
-where LEVEL - puzzle level from 1 to 8, by default 3.
+  LEVEL - puzzle level (pattern), from 1 to 8, by default 3
+  DIFFICULTY - difficulty, from 1 to 8, by default 3

 # Links